victorchanglee/SpinVibe/README.md

 spinvibe input.json
 ```

-The expected output for a serial run is in test.out
+The expected output for a serial run is in test.out.

+Additionally, a Jupyter Notebook Ttutorial is included inside the test directory.

 ## Contributing and Support